 The integrated Intel® HD graphics engine delivers an excellent blend of graphics performance and features to meet business needs.
 It provides excellent video and 3D graphics with outstanding graphics responsiveness.
 These enhancements deliver the performance and compatibility needed for today's and tomorrow's business applications.
-Supports 1 LVDS and 2 DP (default); or 2 HDMI (optional) interfaces for display outputs.
+Supports 2 HDMI, 1 LVDS (default) or 1 eDP (optional) interface for display outputs.